 Generating B2B leads typically involves both of these:

 - Lead generation: Collecting the contact information of people who are interested in your products to connect with for potential sales

 - Demand generation: Creating targeted online and print content marketing materials, ads, webinars, etc.

-Hosting an event for your company’s products and services is a sure-fire way to demand interest and collect leads.
+However, hosting an event for your company’s products and services is a sure-fire way to both demand interest and collect leads.

 And with today’s virtual and hybrid event platforms, it’s never been easier to put on an online event or product demonstration (deminar) that anybody with an internet connection and computer can attend.

 Looking for guidance around demand generation?
 Check out The B2B Marketers Cliff Notes to B2B Demand Generation

 Events and Leads: 4 Reasons Why It Works

 Networking and lead acquisition are the primary reasons business events, such as conventions, trade shows, and product demonstrations exist.

 Hosting an event also gives your company control over how you introduce your new products and services, and allows you to collect high-quality leads from prospective customers.